Cranberry Township Athletic Association

 Practices start for most age groups during the last week of March.
 The older age groups may start later since their season usually starts later than the younger age groups.
 Powder Puff & T-Ball usually start practices in mid April.
 The season for most of the age groups starts around the end of April and runs to around the third weekend of June.
 In house leagues will then have a playoff season with championship games played on July 4th

-Evaluations for all stars begin near the start of the regular season.
+Evaluations for tournament teams begin near the start of the regular season.
 You will be asked to fill out a form asking if you want your child to be evaluated for all stars.
 Teams are picked by June 1st and practices start at that time.
 The all-star season usually runs from just after July 4th to end of July or beginning of August.

 In 2007 the CTAA membership voted to charge the membership an additional fee.
 That fee will be used to cover the cost of paying teen workers to comver shifts in the concession stand.